Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 01.30.30 UTC
+- WIB: Minggu, 29 September 2024 02.19.10 UTC
-- WITA: Minggu, 29 September 2024 02.30.30 UTC
+- WITA: Minggu, 29 September 2024 03.19.10 UTC
-- WIT: Minggu, 29 September 2024 03.30.30 UTC
+- WIT: Minggu, 29 September 2024 04.19.10 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology